Best Asana Alternatives in 2026: 9 Tools That Actually Deliver

 - Occasional UI inconsistencies reported by users

 Bottom line: Hive is an underrated pick for teams that want ClickUp-level flexibility without quite as steep a learning curve.
-If you've never tried it, it's worth a look before you default to the obvious choices.
+Worth trying before defaulting to the obvious choices.

 8. Smartsheet — Best for Spreadsheet-Native Teams

-Smartsheet looks like Excel but behaves like a project management tool — and that's genuinely not an insult.
-For teams that live in spreadsheets, Smartsheet removes the friction of adopting a completely foreign interface.
+Smartsheet looks like Excel but acts like a project management tool — and that's not an insult.
+For teams living in spreadsheets, Smartsheet eliminates the friction of adopting a completely foreign interface.
 Each sheet works like a familiar grid, but with built-in dependencies, automated alerts, and Gantt views layered on top.

-It's especially popular in construction, operations, and project portfolio management where large amounts of structured data need to be tracked and reported on.
-Fun fact: Smartsheet has over 10 million users and processes more than 2 billion rows of data every month — which tells you something about how deeply it's embedded in data-heavy industries.
+It's especially popular in construction, operations, and project portfolio management where large amounts of structured data need tracking and reporting.
+Smartsheet has over 10 million users and processes more than 2 billion rows of data monthly — which tells you how deeply it's embedded in data-heavy industries.

 Key Features